-Lotte Schou-ZibellRegional Director, Pacific Liaison and Coordination Office at Asian Development Bank
+Lotte Schou-ZibellRegional Director at Asian Development Bank

 Lotte is focusing on expanding and further developing the private and finance sectors in the Pacific sub-region as well as improving the quality, reliability, and availability of critical infrastructure in both rural and urban areas to boost economic growth, create jobs, and provide access to public services.
 She is also leading ADB’s work for programming, processing, and administration of assistance in Nauru, Solomon Islands, and Vanuatu.
 ADB works closely with key bilateral development partners and multilateral institutions in the region.

 Lotte, a national of Sweden, has more than 30 years of professional experience in operational and regulatory policy aspects of developed and developing countries, including 13 years working in ADB.